Education, English, Sociology

 Holidays

 Finally, on New Year’s Eve on December 31st, most people make their New Year resolutions.
 At the same time, others take the opportunity to celebrate the New Year.
-The traditional methods of celebrating include banging pans and pots, clinking champagne glass watching a televised period squire celebration, and fireworks (Lynd 100).
+The traditional methods of celebrating include banging pans and pots, clinking champagne glasses, watching a televised period squire celebration, and fireworks (Lynd 100).

 Work Cited